Diakko/SensorBasedMobileProject/README.md

 - Views

 The app is localized in Finnish, English (US) and in Swedish.
 Accessibility was also considered in the design and development process.
-The also app has a light and dark theme.
+The also app has light and dark themes.

 It gets data from these web services:
 - [Open Food Facts API](https://world.openfoodfacts.org/)